 CD Projekt Red

-It was ultimately the Baron who reminded CDPR that for all Geralt's awesomeness, it's the side characters that act as building blocks for the believability of an in-game world.
+It was ultimately the Baron who CDPR that for all Geralt's awesomeness, it's the side characters that act as building blocks for the believability of an in-game world.
 The company stressed that Cyberpunk 2077 will have no shortcuts or compromises when it comes to quality, sidequests included.